Cy-Fair High School: Journalism

 The school won two awards for their student-produced publications, one of which was recognized at the Columbia Scholastic Press Association Spring Scholastic Convention, held March 16–18 at Columbia University in New York City.
-Journalism students at Cy-Fair High School receive a Silver Crown Award at the 2016 CSPA Spring Convention for their 2014-2015 student newspaper, The Reporter.
+Journalism students at Cy-Fair High School receive a Silver Crown Award at the 2016 CSPA Spring Convention for their 2014–2015 student newspaper, The Reporter.
 The Reporter was one of 14 schools nationwide to receive the Silver News Print Crown.
-Prior to the CSPA convention, the 2014-2015 Cy-Fair yearbook, The Bobcat, won the Gold Medalist Certificate.
+Prior to the CSPA convention, the 2014–2015 Cy-Fair yearbook, The Bobcat, won the gold medalist Certificate.
 In addition, the Reporter staff won third place in the Typography: Overall look of the entire paper category.

+The school has a newspaper website with articles written by students, called Daily Maroon.

 Art

 For the art contest held by the Houston Livestock Show and Rodeo, in 2021, three Cy-Fair students won the 2021 Blue Ribbon Award, and one student even made it into the 2D finalist category, receiving a special merit award.